Khmer Rouge: Sihanouk and the GRUNK

 The region where Pol Pot and the others moved to was inhabited by tribal minorities, the Khmer Loeu, whose rough treatment (including resettlement and forced assimilation) at the hands of the central government made them willing recruits for a guerrilla struggle.
 In 1965, Pol Pot made a visit of several months to North Vietnam and China.
 From the 1950s on, Pol Pot had made frequent visits to the People's Republic of China, receiving political and military training—especially on the theory of dictatorship of the proletariat—from the personnel of the CCP.
 From November 1965 to February 1966, Pol Pot received training from high-ranking CCP officials such as Chen Boda and Zhang Chunqiao, on topics such as the communist revolution in China, class conflicts, and Communist International.
 Pol Pot was particularly impressed by the lecture on political purge by Kang Sheng.
 This experience had enhanced his prestige when he returned to the WPK's "liberated areas".
 Despite friendly relations between Sihanouk and the Chinese, the latter kept Pol Pot's visit a secret from Sihanouk.

 In September 1966, the WPK changed its name to the Communist Party of Kampuchea (CPK).
 The change in the name of the party was a closely guarded secret.
 Lower ranking members of the party and even the Vietnamese were not told of it and neither was the membership until many years later.
 The party leadership endorsed armed struggle against the government, then led by Sihanouk.
 In 1968, the Khmer Rouge was officially formed, and its forces launched a national insurgency across Cambodia.
 Though North Vietnam had not been informed of the decision, its forces provided shelter and weapons to the Khmer Rouge after the insurgency started.
-Vietnamese support for the insurgency made it impossible for the Cambodian military to effectively counter it.
+North Vietnamese support for the insurgency made it impossible for the Cambodian military to effectively counter it.
 For the next two years, the insurgency grew as Sihanouk did very little to stop it.
 As the insurgency grew stronger, the party finally openly declared itself to be the Communist Party of Kampuchea.